devtut/generate/docs/nodejs/exporting-and-importing-module-in-node-js.md

 ---
-metaTitle: "Exporting and Importing Module in node.js"
+metaTitle: "Node.js - Exporting and Importing Module in node.js"
 description: "Using a simple module in node.js, Exporting with ES6 syntax, Using Imports In ES6"
 ---